itemis/fluffyj-tests/README.md

 );
 ```

 Think of it as the Mockito kind of function composition.
-This is done by the help of the interface `de.itemis.fluffyj.tests.ChainedMockitoAnswer` which is a Mockito `Answer` but also provides `andThen`.
+This is done by the help of the interface `com.itemis.fluffyj.tests.ChainedMockitoAnswer` which is a Mockito `Answer` but also provides `andThen`.

 The more implementations of `ChainedMockitoAnswer` exist, the stronger the effect becomes.
 There could also be answers for common mock behavior like sleeping, storing current time, counting down latches etc.